atosti/coc/README.md

 6. Type 'exit' to quit

 ## Usable Flags
+Note that flags can be combined into strings prepended with a dash, so "-dx" would run both "-d" and "-x".

 1. "-d"
 	* Debug mode, prints all available fetched data for a symbol.
+2. "-x"
+	* Excel update.
+Appends the currently run symbol to an excel file for future reference.

 ## To Do List
 1. Output the analysis results to an Excel document.